faesmath/faesmath.github.io/src/login.md

 layout: default
 ---

-If you are enrolled in one of the math courses you should be able to access the online FAES resources on [Canvas](https://faes.instructure.com/login/canvas).
+If you are enrolled in one of the math courses you should be able to access the online FAES resources on [Canvas](https://faes.instructure.com/login/canvas), or the [student portal](https://my.faes.org).